rpsft/etlbox/ETLBoxDocu/articles/controlflow/overview_logging.md

 NLog normally behaves very "fault-tolerant".
 By default, if something is not setup properly or does not work when NLog tries to log, it just "stops" working without throwing an exception or stopping the execution.
-This behaviour is very desirable in a production environment, but hard to debug.
+This behavior is very desirable in a production environment, but hard to debug.

 If you need to debug Nlog, you can change the nlog root-element of the nlog.config  into: